sifophp/compost/README.md

 	    Cloning 872c9a89c3c90d02f22eb3df84e3f4cd8460d7db

 	Writing lock file
+	Installing dependencies (including require-dev) from lock file Nothing to install or update

 	Generating autoload files
 	Already on 'master'
 	Your branch is up-to-date with 'origin/master'.
 	Note: checking out 'fa938355be'.

 	You are in 'detached HEAD' state.
 You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by performing another checkout.

 	If you want to create a new branch to retain commits you create, you may do so (now or later) by using -b with the checkout command again.
 Example:

 	  git checkout -b new_branch_name

 	HEAD is now at fa93835...
-Minor update on documentation
+Minor update on documentation Creating release folder...
+	Ready to deploy /var/www/releases/fa938355be...
+	If anything failed it's time to abort now (Ctrl+C) Continue? [y/N]: y
+	Executing post-deploy scripts...
 	Deployment finished!
-Using /var/www/releases/fa938355be as production folder
+Using /var/www/releases/fa938355be as production folder Log file in /var/www/deploys/2014-Nov-20.log

+If you deploy the same revision this is what you get:

+	$ bash deploy.sh
+	Deploy started on 2014-Nov-20...
+	Checking requisites...
+	Deploy data.
+Press ENTER to accept default values.
+	Which Branch? <master>:

+	Retrieving latest SHA from remote repository...

+	Target <fa938355be>?:
+	Already at requested revision fa938355be, nothing to do.

+### Post-deploy
+If you need to do specific things **after** the deploy then put them in the file `post-deploy.sh`.

 ## How does it work?